Jen wrote:

 Mama Lisa

 This article was posted on Tuesday, March 16th, 2010 at 9:04 pm and is filed under Countries & Cultures, Languages, Mama Lisa, Nursery Rhymes, Questions, Readers Questions, Slovak, Slovak Nursery Rhymes, Slovakia.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 March 17th, 2010 at 5:34 am